pranjallk1995/Beamforming-Research/README.md

 ![jupyterlab (latest)](https://img.shields.io/pypi/v/jupyterlab?label=lateset)

 # Introduction
-This Repository is a compilation of Beamforming experiments in python as a part of our research.
+This Repository is a compilation of Cosine-Beamforming implementation in python as a part of our research.

+### Owners:
+Pranjall Kumar, Jr. Data Scientist @ Siemens Gamesa (DVL)

+Sureshkumar Natrajan, Research scholar @ Universiti Putra Malaysia

+<sub>(In alphabetical order)</sub>

 # Aim
 To find the angular position of the source of sound with the help of a microphone array in a 2D plane.